Curriculum, Instruction, and Assessment

 The RSU Scorecard provides information on academic achievement and academic growth throughout the district.
 RSU No. 5 uses the MAP Growth assessment often referred to as the NWEA (Northwest Evaluation Association) assessment, a research-based computerized assessment, as a measure to determine academic growth and academic achievement in literacy and math across the district in grades 3-10.

 The Maine Educational Assessment (MEA or sometimes referred to as eMPowerME) was the measurement tool used across the state of Maine to determine the academic achievement of students based on grade level standards in grades 3-8.
 The last administration of this assessment was in the spring of 2019.
 At the high school level, the Scholastic Assessment Test (SAT) was also administered to third year high school students and provided academic achievement data in literacy and math.
-These assessments met the federal standards, assessment, and accountability requirements in Maine.
+These assessments met the federal standards, assessment, and accountability requirements in Maine but are no longer required.